wasmerio/old-docs.wasmer.io/integrations/c/examples/passing-data.md

     print_wasmer_error();
   }

-  // Assert the wasm instantion completed assert(compile_result == WASMER_OK);
+  // Assert the Wasm instantion completed assert(compile_result == WASMER_OK);

   // Return the Wasmer Instance
   return instance;
 }

-// Function to get a pointer to the guest wasm linear memory. uint8_t *get_pointer_to_memory(wasmer_instance_t *instance) {
+// Function to get a pointer to the guest Wasm linear memory. uint8_t *get_pointer_to_memory(wasmer_instance_t *instance) {
   // Get the Wasmer Context from the instance.
   // NOTE: To get the memory from the Wasmer Instance, it MUST be